The Thesis Support Guide for faculty addresses some frequently asked questions and offers tips for a successful thesis writing process.

 Guiding students through the process of writing their theses can be both incredibly rewarding and draining (sometimes simultaneously).
 Ideally, we want our students to be excited and prepared as they work through their thesis projects, but, as most of them have never worked on a project of this breadth or focus before, it can also be easy for them to become intimidated and lost.

-There are many ways that the Writing Program and Writing Resource Center can support faculty as they work with their students to complete their theses.
+There are many ways that the Writing Program and Writing Resource Center can support faculty as they work with their students to complete their theses, including recurring SWA appointments, thesis writing groups, and the course Advanced Research Writing that is offered every spring semester.
 Please see the document below for answers to FAQs regarding thesis support as well as some tips for helping your students manage the workload.

-Below are the texts that we use/recommend in the course Writing Studies: Advanced Research Writing, which serves as additional thesis writing support and instruction.
+Below are the texts that we recommend to thesising students and/or use in the course Advanced Research Writing, which serves as additional thesis writing support and instruction.
 We have copies of these books for students to look through in the WRC, but they are not available to check out:

 Provost’s Thesis Support Page